 19498 basic variant mapping entries from CDNC-2018

-The CDNC IDN Table (repertoire and variant mappings), generated in the early 2000s and extended in 2018, along with RFC3743 and RFC 4713, represents the most wildly accepted rules for Chinese domain name registration at the second level, and has been applied to .CN, .TW, .MO, .HK, .SG for decades.
+The CDNC IDN Table (repertoire and variant mappings), generated in the early 2000s and extended in 2018 (Appendix G), along with RFC3743 and RFC 4713, represents the most wildly accepted rules for Chinese domain name registration at the second level, and has been applied to .CN, .TW, .MO, .HK, .SG for decades.
 The dotAsia IDN Table imports 99.5% of its variant mappings from [CDN IDN Table].
 Considering all these factors, CGP directly borrowed all 19563 variant mapping entries in the CDNC IDN Table to generate the CLGR variant mappings.

-However, among all 19,563 CDNC characters and their variant mapping entries, there are a few variant mappings changed later due to the CGP internal review in Section 6.2.1.3 and IP feedback in Section 6.2.1.4.
+However, among all 19,563 CDNC characters and their variant mapping entries, there are a few variant mappings that were changed later due to the CGP internal review in Section 6.2.1.3 and IP feedback in Section 6.2.1.4.

-Finally in this proposed LGR, 19432 variant mapping entries are kept the same as CDNC-2018 and dotAsia, while 66 entries are the same as CDNC-2018 but different from dotAsia.
+Finally, in this proposed LGR, 19432 variant mapping entries are kept the same as CDNC-2018 and dotAsia, while 66 entries are the same as CDNC-2018 but different from dotAsia.
 These 19,498 (19432+66) variant mappings constitute the basic CGP variant mappings table listed in Appendix D [Sheet "6.2.1.1-19432"] and Appendix D [Sheet "6.2.1.1-66"].

 143 unique variant mapping entries from dotAsia

-In the early 2000s, when drafting the IDN table, CDNC experts focused on modern frequently-used characters in China mainland, Taiwan and Hong Kong, and excluded some specific locally-used characters and rarely-used IICORE characters. dotAsia extended the CDNC IDN table 2012, by adding 163 new regional characters and modifying some existing variant mappings according to local requirement.
+In the early 2000s, when drafting the IDN table, CDNC experts focused on modern, frequently-used characters in China mainland, Taiwan and Hong Kong, and excluded some specific locally-used characters and rarely-used IICORE characters. dotAsia extended the CDNC IDN table 2012, by adding 163 new regional characters and modifying some existing variant mappings according to local requirement.
 43 of them having been supplemented into CDNC-2018, only 122 are dotAsia unique characters.
-CGP also adopted these 122 characters and their variant mapping entries into the CGP proposal.
+CGP also adopted these 122 characters and their variant mapping entries into this LGR proposal.

 CGP and Edmon CHUNG, the CEO of dotAsia, discussed the issue of inconsistency between CDNC variant mappings and dotAsia variant mappings, and agreed that the dotAsia table was created as an experiment for Hong Kong local characters, but the intent has always been to merge it and make it consistent with CGP rules once it is integrated for root zone and gTLD purpose.